TristanKruse/RMDP_Algorithm/TO_do.md

 ->Aca hyperparameters relevant, v.a. auch, wie lange maximal postponed werden darf, bei 15 min. signifikant schlechtere Ergebnisse wie bei 10 min.
 ->Wichtig auch, accuracy von mean prep time und deadline, (es geht, ggf. nochmal dispatch to dispatch anschauen.)
 ->Travel speeds differ significantly based on time of day, -> see analysis -> dispatch to dispatch mean ca. 9.5 -> Haversine distance (along earth not euclidean) -> taking this and then without the service time, to get an accurate speed.
+->exploration biased towards not postponeing (90 % of time choses not to postpone)